HungryPandaBytes/popular-dishes-carousel-service/MYPLAN.md

 4. Styling with 'styled-component'

 - understand how to user create.Ref to calculate the offsetWidth

+5. Implmenting the carousel logic

-- use transform and translate to move 3 dishes after each click -
+- use scrollBy to move 3 dishes to the left / right after each click
+- need to figure out the width of the 3 dishes and include it in the clickhandler

 5. Upload the photos to S3 and think of a way to seed it to db
 6. Build the modal for each top dishes